 In addition, studies suggest that when people stop taking a PPI, they experience GRD at much higher levels than before they started taking the drug, making them dependent on PPIs.

-Skilled Attorneys Who Help Those Injured by PPIs – We Help People Across the Nation
+Skilled Attorneys Who Help Those Injured By PPIs – We Help People Across The Nation

 At Salter Ferguson, we understand that thousands of people nationwide are at risk of serious harm from PPIs.
-Our lawyers are here to answer your questions and address the concerns you may have regarding about these defective drugs.
+Our lawyers are here to answer your questions and address the concerns you may have regarding these defective drugs.